CloudCannon/Hugo-conf-2022/content/_index.md

           for yourself, and maintain full control of your site content, without the same maintenance overheads.

+          <br/><br/>Using our (very) new open-source tool <u><a
+          href="https://staticshape.app">StaticShape</a></u>, I’ll show the
-          <br/><br/>I’ll show our new process of converting any site's static
-          output to a set of templates, markup, and layouts.
-I’ll bring a site into Hugo and set up our new site for component-based page-building and live visual editing for non-technical users.
+          beginnings of a new process — migrating and converting any site's static output to a set of templates, markup, and layouts ready for use in Hugo.
         speakers:
           - speaker: 1ecc2e19-92f5-4b44-8ba2-281dc47d48ea
-      - time_string: 10:05am
+      - time_string: 9:55am
         video_link:
         type: Lightning Talk
         title: Hugobricks — stackable content blocks for Hugo